 Feeling stressed?
-Like the type of stress where you’ve got so much going on your brain ends up racing every night, or you just feel lost and don’t know what to do?
+Like the type of stressed out where you’ve got so much going on that your brain is racing every night, or you just feel lost and don’t know what to do?
 I used to feel it, too.
-Overwhelmed with clients, my work, my personal life.
-I had no time for my relationship.
+Overwhelmed with clients, my work, my personal life, I had no time for my relationship.
 No time to paint (which is my passion).
 No time to spend with family and friends.
 I felt like my life was in an endless whirlwind.

-Then, I learned one of the most amazing techniques for getting rid of stress.
-Over the past 10 years, through coaching some of the world’s most successful business women and with my deep study of the subconscious mind, I reframed a powerful technique from my mentor Dr. Coletta Long, a leading pioneer in the field of regression, to help even more people achieve the freedom from stress and anxiety.
+Then, I learned one of the most amazing techniques for how to relieve stress quickly.
+Over the past 10 years, through coaching some of the world’s most successful businesswomen, and with my deep study of the subconscious mind, I reframed a powerful technique from my mentor Dr. Coletta Long, a leading pioneer in the field of regression, to help even more people achieve the freedom from stress and anxiety.

 It’s called the Emotional Reset Method.
 And it’s so simple (kind of like the Mel Robbins 5-second method, which I love).

 The Emotional Reset Method (ERM) is a five-step technique to identify, name, and release that feeling or sensation of stress, anxiety, pain, or worry that you don’t want in your body anymore so you can move forward with more lightness, freedom, and purpose.